dchozn/Analysis-of-Hotels-In-Lagos-Using-PowerBi/README.md

 I recently had the opportunity to work on a "Hotels In Lagos" dataset and bring it to life using Power BI.
 This experience has significantly boosted my confidence in writing DAX functions and utilizing calculated columns effectively.
 The project focuses on analyzing various aspects of the hotel industry in Lagos State, providing valuable insights into hotel distribution, costs, and groupings.

 # Key Insights
  Total Hotel Bill: ₦78M
-Total Number of Hotels: 2,193
+* Total Number of Hotels: 2,193
-Hotel Group Analysis
+* Hotel Group Analysis
-Group A & B: Each with a total hotel bill of ₦3M, consisting of 102 and 185 hotels respectively.
+* Group A & B: Each with a total hotel bill of ₦3M, consisting of 102 and 185 hotels respectively.
-Group C: The lowest hotel bill at ₦1M, with 83 hotels.
+* Group C: The lowest hotel bill at ₦1M, with 83 hotels.
-Group D: Dominates with 1,827 hotels and a total bill of ₦71M, making it the group with the highest number of hotels and the highest hotel bills.
+* Group D: Dominates with 1,827 hotels and a total bill of ₦71M, making it the group with the highest number of hotels and the highest hotel bills.

 Top Hotel Locations
-Ikeja, Lekki, Victoria Island, Ikoyi, and Surulere are the top locations with the most hotels.
+* Ikeja, Lekki, Victoria Island, Ikoyi, and Surulere are the top locations with the most hotels.
-Ikoyi leads with a total cost of ₦32,929,828, while Odogunyan has the least total cost at ₦1,500.
+* Ikoyi leads with a total cost of ₦32,929,828, while Odogunyan has the least total cost at ₦1,500.

-Notable Properties
+Notable Properties:
-The Three Bedroom Flat/Apartment (Rent) in Ikoyi stands out with the highest cost of ₦13M.
+* The Three Bedroom Flat/Apartment (Rent) in Ikoyi stands out with the highest cost of ₦13M.
-Uptown Hill in Alagbado records the lowest cost at ₦400.
+* Uptown Hill in Alagbado records the lowest cost at ₦400.
 # Recommendation
 1. Focus on High-Performing Locations: Enhance marketing and services in top locations like Ikoyi and Victoria Island to maximize revenue.
 2. Improve Low-Cost Properties: Investigate and improve services in low-cost properties to boost their appeal and pricing.